Vignesh-2896/potential-spork/README.md

-# React Application to find Restaurants based on user's tastes.
+# A Food Ordering application built on React.